-- a) Constrain the build-up of leverage in the banking sector which can damage the broader financial system and the economy - b) Reinforce the risk based requirements with an easy to understand and a non-risk based measure authority for ensuring good governance and better control in credit approval system.
-The Board of Directors and its Executive Committee hold the supreme authority for any credit approval in line with the credit committee consisting of the senior management of the bank.
+a) Constrain the build-up of leverage in the banking sector which can damage the broader financial system and the economy b) Reinforce the risk based requirements with an easy to understand and a non-risk based measure policy.
+The Bank has a well-structured delegation and sub-delegation of credit approval authority for ensuring good governance and better control in credit approval system.
+The approval in line with the credit committee consisting of the senior management of the bank.

-The policy for Leverage Ratio including off and on balance sheet exposure and capital related policy.
-The Bank has a well structured delegation and sub-delegation of credit approval
+The policy for Leverage Ratio including off and on balance sheet exposure and capital related